eslamelkholy/Ruby-on-Rails-Simple-Project/README.md

 # Ruby On Rails Social Media Web Application
-### This Project About Simple Web Application Page
-### Which Related to Social Media includes Users Articles And Users Comments on it
+### This Project Related to Simple Social Media Web Application includes Users Articles And Users Comments on it